 The Adventures of Captain Underpants by Dav Pilkey

 Two boys hypnotise their headteacher and create an alter ego – Captain Underpants – with wedgie power – fighting for good against evil.
-With eye-catching and cartoon-like illustrations, this book is sure to be a hit with reluctant readers, and with many other titles in the series, could be a springboard for getting your Year 2 pupils hooked on reading for pleasure.
+With eye-catching and cartoon-like illustrations, this book is sure to be a hit with reluctant readers, and with many other titles in the series, could be a springboard for getting your Year 2 children hooked on reading for pleasure.

 Soren’s Seventh Song by Dave Eggers